 Living in a flat doesn't mean you can't recycle!
-We provide most flats with blue recycling bins for paper, plastics, food and drink cans, empty aerosol cans, metal pots, pans and trays.
+We provide most flats with blue recycling bins for paper, card & books, plastic containers, food and drink cans and empty aerosol cans.

 Your communal blue bin is for recycling clean, dry items such as paper, cans, cardboard and rigid plastic food and drink containers.
 Please put all of your recyclable materials loose into the blue bin provided.

 To assist you with taking your recycling to your communal bin area we may be able to supply you with a reusable, recycling bag.
 To register your interest please email us.